DawidMa/sheeshApp/documentation/sendNotificationDescription.md

 ### 1.1 Brief Description

 Users will be able to adjust the shisha tracker and specify such things like: subcsriber, invitations and add optional the smoking location.
-After that, if the user starts the tracker, all subcsribers and choosen friends will get a notification.
+After that, if the user starts the tracker, all subcsribers and chosen friends will get a notification.
 *Subscriber gets a participation confirmation
 *Invited gets an invitation